willsower/ThingsILearned/README.md

 # ThingsILearned
 Just an area where I put things I learned

+### April 2, 2021

+An easier virtual environment to use is `pipenv`

+To create a shell
+- `pipenv shell`

+To download dependencies in PipFile (similiar to requirements.txt)
+- `pipenv install`

 ### April 1, 2021

 To setup a temporary virtual environment the following commands are